Ciba Road

 Impacts:

-Injuries and Fatalities: There have been no reported injuries to residents or firefighters, and no fatalities associated with the Ciba Road Fire.
+Injuries and Fatalities: There have been no reported injuries or fatalities associated with the Ciba Road Fire.

-Structures Impacted: There are no reports of homes, commercial structures, or key infrastructure being damaged, destroyed, or threatened by the fire.
+Structures Impacted: At this time, there are no reports of structures being damaged or destroyed by the fire.

-School and Business Closures: No schools or local businesses have been forced to close due to this incident.
+School and Business Closures: No school or business closures have been reported in Washington County due to this incident.

 Safety Concerns:

-Power Outages: No power outages have been linked to the fire or public safety power shutoffs.
+Power Outages: There are no reported power outages linked to the fire.

 Ongoing Outlook